 Diagnosis of convulsion conditions:

-The diagnosis of epilepsy starts with evaluating the medical history of the person and his family, some physical tests and other tests like EEG, CT scan and MRI scan of the brain.
+The diagnosis of epilepsy starts with evaluating the medical history of the person and their family, some physical tests and other tests like EEG, CT scan and MRI scan of the brain.
 In some cases, blood tests may also be taken.

 Anticonvulsants or anti-epileptic drugs work by reducing seizures or activity.
 The following anticonvulsants are available online:

-• Lamotrigine- Sold under the brand name Lametec DT 50 and Lametec 100 mg, Lamotrigine is an anti-epileptic drug used to treat epileptic seizures in adults and children.
+• Lamotrigine- Sold under the brand names Lametec DT 50 and Lametec 100 mg, Lamotrigine is an anti-epileptic drug used to treat epileptic seizures in adults and children.
 The anti-epileptic drug delays mood episodes in adults with bipolar disorder.
 Doctors may prescribe this medication in combination with antiseizure medication.
 Lamotrigine is often prescribed for long-term bipolar disorder (mood disorder).
 Patients are suffering from this condition experience extreme emotional highs and lows.

-• Levetiracetam- It may be used alone or other medications to partial-onset seizures in adults, children, and infants one month of age or older.
+• Levetiracetam- It may be used alone or with other medications to treat partial-onset seizures in adults, children, and infants one month of age or older.
 Doctors may also prescribe Levetiracetam with other medications to treat seizures in adults and children 12 years of age and older with myoclonic epilepsy.
-It can also be given with other medications to treat primary generalized tonic-clonic seizures in adults and children six years of age or older with epilepsy.
+It can also be given with other medications to treat primary generalised tonic-clonic seizures in adults and children six years of age or older with epilepsy.

 • Divalproex sodium- This medication effectively treats seizure disorders and certain psychiatric conditions and prevents migraine headaches.
 It restores the balance of certain natural substances in the brain.
 Oral therapy effectively treats seizures in people with epilepsy who are at least ten years old.
-Doctors may sometimes prescribe Divalproex together with other seizure medications.
+Doctors may sometimes prescribe Divalproex tablets together with other seizure medications.

 The important things to know: